sagar8080/data-fusion-engineering/README.md

 - **Holistic Data Integration**: By integrating diverse datasets — weather, traffic, taxi, and crash data — we were able to gain comprehensive insights into the factors influencing road safety in NYC.
 This integration helped us uncover important trends and correlations.

 - **Insightful Visualizations with Dynamic Dashboards**: We leveraged Superset to create dynamic dashboards primarily due to its ease of features and quick integration with Bigquery.
 This allowed us to build a pretty dashboard for our MBA friends to get wowed about.

+## Management
+- Our GitHub repository follows best practices for python modules including adhering to PEP-8 conventions, docstrings, and comments.
+- Commits are small, logical, and contain clear messages.
+- All team members contribute meaningful commits.
+- Code is organized into folders that correspond to each project dimension (Ingest, Transformation, Storage, Analysis).